Demarcating the boundaries of our properties, best garden fence ideas are an essential part of homes.

-A sturdy, mid-budget option.
-Individual vertical timbers are attached one at a time to cross-supports.
-It eliminates gaps, and the fence creates a real sense of privacy.
+A sturdy, mid-budget option, individual vertical timbers are attached one at a time to cross-supports.
+It eliminates gaps, and is one of the best garden ideas for privacy.
 It also allows you to custom build to fill whatever space you have.

-Cut down on labour costs by buying pre-made panels.
+Cut down on labor costs by buying pre-made panels.
 Attach them to timber posts in the same was as any other fence panel.

-If you want to add an element of greenery to your garden fence, then you can attach wire or mesh to the fence as a support for climbing plants to give a distinctly modern feel.
+If you want to add an element of greenery to your garden fence ideas, then you can attach wire or mesh to the fence as a support for climbing plants or trees to espalier to give a distinctly modern feel.

 Create a rustic, cottage look with willow fencing.
-It has the feel of traditional wattle, but has the strength of a modern panel, and makes a beautiful backdrop for most plants.
+It has the feel of traditional wattle but the strength of a modern panel, and makes a beautiful backdrop for most plants.

-Willow hurdles and framed willow or hazel screens offer a more natural look and suit informal garden settings, but they may not be as strong (or last as long) as a pressure-treated timber panel.
+Willow hurdles, framed willow or hazel screens offer a more natural look and suit informal garden settings, but they may not be as strong (or last as long) as a pressure-treated timber panel.